 1. Silent Line Up

-What parent or teacher doesn't love a silent game?
+What parent or teacher doesn’t love a silent game?
 Students have to line up based on personal facts about themselves, but the objective is to do it silently!
-Students can line up based on age, birthdays, or letters in their names.
+Students can line up based on age, birthday, or letters in their names.

-Learn more: Line of Silence
+Learn More: Line of Silence

 2. Team Scavenger Hunt